The enterprise AR market and the industrial metaverse: Why 2023 marks an inflection point

 Matthieu Kulezak

-Matthieu is a senior analyst at IoT Analytics.
-He is part of the industrial IoT team and covers topics such as Supply Chain, Industrial Software, and digitization of industrial OEMs.
+Matthieu was a senior analyst at IoT Analytics.
+He was part of the industrial IoT team and covered topics such as Supply Chain, Industrial Software, and digitization of industrial OEMs.

 IoT Research Newsletter